radian-software/straight.el/README.md

 can disable it by setting the value of the variable `straight-fix-org` to nil.

+Please be careful with setting `straight-vc-git-default-clone-depth`, which may break some packages' installing processes such as `elfeed` that depend on `org`.

 #### Integration with Hydra

 See [the Hydra wiki][hydra-wiki-straight-entry].